rfhb/ctrdata/README.md

 Features implemented so far:

-* Protocol-related information on clinical trials is retrieved from public online sources.
+* Protocol-related information on clinical trials is easily retrieved from public online sources.

 * Users define queries using the registers' web pages interfaces and then use `ctrdata` for retrieving the results of the queries.